Advocacy to Promote and Protect Naturopathic Medicine

 Use any of the methods of contact you just found to reach out to your local lawmaker and introduce yourself!
 Take this opportunity (now! do it right now!) to send an e-mail or leave a voice mail simply introducing yourself as a constituent.
 Tell them you are a naturopathic physician (or a patient or ally of naturopathic medicine).
 If you are in practice, tell them a little about your practice and what types of patients you see.
 If you are a patient or ally, tell them what naturopathic medicine has done for you or a loved one.
 Establish yourself as a subject matter expert and provide them with a way to contact you (ideally, personal cell or e-mail address) should they have any questions at all about naturopathic medicine.
 (See below for some language suggestions if you need some extra help!)

-[Pro tip: ALWAYS cc your legislator's legislative assistant.
+[Pro tip: ALWAYS cc your legislator's legislative assistant (LA).
 Most likely, you will not hear back directly from your legislator, but rather from their LA.
 Be super nice and make friends with the LA as well as the legislator!
 You can find the full legislative roster, including LAs, HERE.]

 That's it!
 You did it!
 You took the first steps in advancing naturopathic medicine in our state!
 Thank you for your efforts!

-Everything you Need to Know About Scope Expansion
+Everything you Need to Know About Scope Modernization

-The expansion of Naturopathic scope of practice enables naturopathic physicians to practice the comprehensive primary care they are trained and licensed to provide as primary care physicians.
+The modernization of Naturopathic scope of practice enables naturopathic physicians to practice the comprehensive primary care they are trained and licensed to provide as legally designated primary care physicians in Washington State.
 Increasing numbers of naturopathic physicians are working or seeking work in community and tribal health systems, providing primary care to diverse and traditionally underserved populations.
 Naturopathic doctors truly shine in these settings with their focus on prevention, lifestyle intervention, and whole person care.
 However, patients who seek out naturopathic primary care often come in on many pharmaceutical medications - some of which are not currently in naturopathic scope of practice.
 This leads to patients suffering because they need to maintain care with secondary providers to manage prescriptions that are routinely managed in the primary care setting.
 This duplication of care creates undue burden on the patient and the system, increasing costs (both to patients and to insurers/Medicaid) and often delaying necessary care.
 In worst case scenarios, patients must be referred to already-stressed emergency departments for care that could be easily provided by a primary care physician.
-The COVID-19 global pandemic highlighted the need for highly competent primary care providers, and naturopathic physicians can and should be allowed to help meet this need.
+The COVID-19 global pandemic highlighted the need for highly competent primary care providers and exacerbated the healthcare workforce shortage, and naturopathic physicians can and should be legally empowered to help meet this need.

 Make sure you are signed up to receive our advocacy alerts and keep an eye on your inbox and on this page to stay informed about our immediate calls to action and needs with respect to our scope expansion.